-Because traumatic brain injuries are usually emergencies and because consequences can worsen swiftly without treatment, doctors usually need to assess the situation rapidly.
+Traumatic brain injuries are usually emergencies and consequences can worsen rapidly without treatment.
+Doctors usually need to assess the situation quickly.

 Glasgow Coma Scale